 The essential D20 System 5th Edition modifications for Incarna.
-All mechanics changes reflect the intended “gritty realism” of Incarna – an increased level of lethality and danger inherent in combat and confrontation, and difficulty in acquiring and using pertinent knowledge and capability.
+All mechanics changes reflect the intended “gritty realism” of Incarna (see 5E DMG p.267).
+Thi is represented as an increased level of lethality and danger inherent in combat, damage and confrontation, and difficulty in acquiring and using pertinent knowledge and capability.
 It also attempts to speed up a system that uses lots of dice rolls, reducing these to averages and scaling the result based on quality of success.

 Advancement on Story

-The D20 System is, by default, experience point based in terms of character development.
 Incarna was conceived around an overall slower and more precise advancement with capability based on individual skills.
-Using Incarna rules, the Game Master determines when the characters advance based on story milestones and way points.
+Using Incarna rules, the Game Master determines when the characters advance based on story milestones and way points (see 5E DMG p.261).
 Most Incarna adventures are written for a middle range of character capability (levels 3-8), so that they can easily be modified to make them scale for different challenge levels.

 All things have Essence, with higher order beings having more Essence.
 Essence follows the normal explanation of it in Incarna – Bonds of faith, attunement, and patronage will require it.
 Essence is calculated as: (Sanity x2) + Charisma adjustment.